How To Budget for One Thing After Another

 Do you even budget at all or just throw money into an account and then hope for the best?

-The latter may seem like the best approach especially when you’re probably going to spend the money regardless of whether you have it or not.
-After all, you are not going to cancel a holiday, especially if you have credit cards available.
+The latter may seem like the best approach, especially when you’re probably going to spend the money regardless of whether you have it or not.
+After all, you will not cancel a holiday, especially if you have credit cards available.

 The High Holy Days

-Jews around the world are getting ready for the High Holy Days which are coming really soon.
-This poses a real challenge, especially since it usually coincides with the beginning of the winter season which includes its own set of expenses and planning.
+Jews around the world are getting ready for the High Holy Days, which are coming really soon.
+So naturally, this poses a real challenge, especially since it usually coincides with the beginning of the winter season, which includes its own set of expenses and planning.

-Although, I am going to be talking about the High Holy Days specifically these ideas can be applied to any set of events that happen in close proximity to each other.
+Although I will be talking about the High Holy Days specifically, you can apply these ideas to any set of events that happen in close proximity to each other.

-In past years I have usually set aside money for all the holidays and clothes shopping at once and did a one lump budgeting method.
-What usually happened, is that towards the end of the “season” we would run out of money and put some on the credit card.
+I have usually set aside money for all the holidays and clothes shopping at once and did a one lump budgeting method in past years.
+What usually happened is that we would run out of money towards the end of the “season” and put some on the credit card.
 When that happened, “budget fatigue” set in.